pulumi/docs/how-to/cicd-with-travis.md

 1. An existing Travis job.
 If you aren't already a Travis user, check out the [Travis getting started guide](https://docs.travis-ci.com/user/getting-started/).

 1. Your _Pulumi Access Token_.
 It is listed on your [account page](https://beta.pulumi.com/account)
-   on the Pulumi Cloud Management Console.
-See [Using the Pulumi Cloud Console](./console.html).
+   on the Pulumi Console.
+See documentation on the [Pulumi access token](./console.html#access-token).

-1. A Pulumi program that has already been deployed to a Cloud Stack.
-For more information, see [Using the Pulumi CLI to create and manage Cloud Stacks](./cloud-stack.html).
+1. A Pulumi program that has already been deployed to a managed stack.
+For more information, see [Create and work with managed stacks](./cloud-stack.html).

 ## Creating a Travis script

 To perform continuously delivery with Travis, start with the follow bash script.
-This script updates the Pulumi `testing-stack` Cloud Stack whenever there is a push to the `master` Git branch.
-Similarly, a push to the `production` branch performs an update to the `production-stack` Cloud Stack.
+This script updates the Pulumi `testing-stack` stack whenever there is a push to the `master` Git branch.
+Similarly, a push to the `production` branch performs an update to the `production-stack` stack.

 If you're using different stack or branch names, simply change those values in the script.
 The sections below describe how to further customize the script.